LePhenix47/Lahouiti_Younes_P3_05112023/README.md

 ## API Documentation

 The API is documented using Swagger.
-You can access the API documentation by navigating to the Swagger URL.
+You can access the API documentation by navigating to the Swagger URL after running the server `http://localhost:3001/swagger-ui/index.html`.

 Although you can view the routes and endpoints here: